nirucon/pkg-install/README.md

 # pkginstall

-* Various scripts to application installs.
+* Various scripts and notes to installs.